 The Public Participation Plan lays out all the projects and issues to be dealt with this year (already adopted by the Council) and says to what level of notice and involvement they want the public to be involved in the decision-making.
 Here’s the draft plan.
 There are three levels of participation, and each issue is put into one of these levels.
 Check these out beginning at page 17 (4-2).
 Level one has uncomplicated or non-controversial issues.
 Level two provides more opportunity to weigh alternatives before making decisions.
 And Level three adds additional layers of consultation, including a town hall meeting.
 What we should consider: are the projects and issues in the right level?

 The one substantive change in past practice in this year’s plan is when a proposal gets modified by the Planning Commission or the Council, after full 30 day notice and hearing, it only needs 10 day notice on this second go-round in the modified form.
 Otherwise, it would need a second 30-day notice period before being at hearing again.

 PDS staff has published a County-wide Population Growth Monitoring Report for urban and non-urban areas of the county.
 While the Non-Urban Growth Monitoring Report published in January focuses on the portion of the County outside the urban growth areas, this report includes both urban and non-urban areas, and compares recent growth with the population growth allocations that are currently adopted in the Comprehensive Plan.

-Planning Commission HEARING on packinghouses: Thursday, February 27, 6:30 pm, County Annex, NW & Smith.
+Planning Commission Briefing on Population Growth Monitoring Report: Thursday, March 27th, 6:30 pm, County Annex, NW & Smith.
+Staff Report

 Population Projections for 20-year Growth Planning